gdonnari/roz-form/README.md

 </Roz.FormProvider>
 ```

 Any record attribute matching with a input name will be assigned as value.
-Now you have a fully functional form.

 ## Roz components